As the LeadPages™ customer base continues to grow, we see more and more valuable ways our users are implementing LeadBoxes®.

 9. Hourglass Consulting: Vibrant Email List LeadBox™

-What Stands Out: Although LeadBoxes® have a white background and blue button by default, they don’t have to stay that way.
+What Stands Out: Although LeadBoxes® has a white background and blue button by default, they don’t have to stay that way.
 Here, the folks at Hourglass Consulting changed the default colors to create a vibrant opt-in form that pops right off the page.

 Best of all?
 Changing the background and button colors is as easy as sliding the color picker to your desired shade.
 If you haven’t already, try experimenting with a splash of color on your next LeadBox™.
 Better yet, split test a new color against the standard white and tell us which version wins!